pmcollins/gumdrop/gumdrop.common/README.md

 ```

 The functionality above should provide an idea of how Gumdrop handles an open square bracket (`[`) reached during JSON
-deserialization, or when an array argument is parsed from a web form submission.
+deserialization, or an array argument from a web form submission.

 For more examples, see [BuilderTests](../gumdrop.test/gumdrop/test/common/BuilderTests.java) and others.